 Our youngest volunteer, Maria, joined The Power of Play (TPOP) when she was only 19 years old.
-After graduating high school, Maria decided she needed to explore the world, get to know herself and the meaning of her life before choosing a career or a specific university program in Germany.
-Originally, her plan was to go to South America to learn Spanish while volunteering there.
-However, COVID-19 decided otherwise, and Maria ended up in Rwanda for nine months.
+After graduating from high school, Maria felt she needed to explore the world and get to know herself better before choosing a career or a university program.
+Originally, her plan was to go to South America to learn Spanish while volunteering.
+However, COVID-19 intervened, and Maria wound up in Rwanda.
 There, she met Reza, the founder of TPOP, in December 2020.
-He not only included her in the building of one of the first children’s playgrounds in Kerezo, Mubuga, Nyamagana and Nyarutovu, Rwanda, but also introduced her to many friends he had already made there.
-From the second day in Rwanda, Maria had a new family of people who were making a difference in the lives of the local children.
-She instantly fell in love with the people of Rwanda and The Power of Play.
+He not only included her in the building of one of the first children’s playgrounds in Kerezo, Mubuga, Nyamagana, and Nyarutovu, but also introduced her to friends that he had made there.
+From her second day in Rwanda, Maria had a new family who were making a difference in the lives of the local children.
+She fell in love with the people of Rwanda and The Power of Play.

 While volunteering for TPOP, Maria learned to enjoy being in the moment.
 She also discovered that she enjoys working with children and watching them play.
-Her enthusiasm for Rwanda and The Power of Play’s projects infected her entire family.
-In July of 2021, they joined her in Mukingo, Rwanda, including her younger brother Tomek to help build The Power of Play’s fifth playground.
-Tom really enjoyed helping with the playground build, the same way Maria’s parents enjoyed supporting the people of Mukingo with clothes and medical assistance.
+Her enthusiasm for Rwanda and The Power of Play’s projects spread to her family.
+In July of 2021, her parents and her younger brother, Tomek, joined her in Mukingo, Rwanda to help build TPOP’s fifth playground.
+Tomek enjoyed helping with the construction the same way her parents enjoyed supporting the people of Mukingo with clothes and medical assistance.

-Maria did not only develop experience in building and managing playgrounds for TPOP, but she also started a Mental Health Coaching online education program while in Rwanda.
+Maria also started an online education Mental Health Coaching program.
 Her own personal development while working for TPOP inspired her to learn more about mental health.
-Through this online program, Maria learned how to deal with difficult life situations and how to help others to do the same.
+Through this program, Maria learned how to deal with difficult life situations and how to help others to do the same.

 The 19-year-old teenager who left for Rwanda has become a mature young lady that has developed a passion for helping others.
-She has acquired greater cultural sensitivity, become more adept at intercultural communication, learned about community development and outreach, and has learned to engage with diverse populations and project beneficiaries, thanks to volunteering for TPOP for nine months
+She has acquired greater cultural sensitivity, become more adept at intercultural communication, learned about community development and outreach, and has learned to engage with diverse populations and project beneficiaries, all thanks to her nine months of volunteering for TPOP.